-As of December 31, 2018, we had federal net operating loss carryforwards, or NOLs, of \$21.9 million, which will begin to expire in 2035.
+As of December 31, 2019, we had federal net operating loss carryforwards, or NOLs, of \$31.8 million.
+A portion of the federal net operating loss carryforwards begin to expire in 2035.
 Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
 As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation.
+However, utilization of NOLs has been temporarily expanded under the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act.
+Under the CARES Act, (i) for taxable years beginning before 2021, NOL carryforwards and NOL carrybacks may offset 100% of taxable income, and (ii) NOLs arising in 2018, 2019, and 2020 taxable years may be carried back to each of the five preceding years to generate a refund.
 We will be unable to use our NOLs if we do not attain profitability sufficient to offset our available NOLs prior to their expiration.